 For example, if your biggest spending category includes restaurants and groceries, you should get the American Express® Gold Card, which earns 4x points on these categories.

-If your spending can’t be broken down into just a few categories, the Capital One Venture Rewards Credit Card’s 2x bonus on all spending might be a better fit.
+If your spending can’t be broken down into just a few categories, the Capital One Venture Rewards Credit Card that offers 2x miles on every dollar spent might be a better fit.

 Your travel needs

 Your travel needs are just as important as your spending habits.

 If you travel frequently, you might benefit from having a Priority Pass™ Select membership.
 Rather than spending hundreds of dollars on a lounge membership or airport restaurants, you can get this benefit covered with credit cards like the Chase Sapphire Reserve® and Capital One Venture X Rewards Credit Card.